amazon-archives/aws-serverless-appsync-loyalty/README.md

 }
 ```

 Using AWS Amplify implement a new feature to the Unicorn Loyalty app so users can get information on all the orders they placed as well as Unicorns that were purchased in a previous order.
+Bonus points if implemented with the built-in pagination support.

 Go Build with Serverless GraphQL!